 How do I even start investing?

 Now that we’ve covered some of the benefits of investing in real estate, let’s tackle how you can actually get started to building your business.
 The first step is to educate yourself.
-You need to understand the basics so that when you are presented with a property, you can run the numbers and know if it is a good deal.
+You need to understand the basics.
+When you are presented with a property, you can run the numbers and know if it is a good deal.
 It is not a good idea to rely on others to tell you if something is a good purchase since they may have competing interests.

 Read and Listen